TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 :ref:`page tree <include-static-page-tsconfig>`, a page and all its subpages.

 It is also possible to set
-:ref:`set Page TSconfig directly in the page properties <pagetsconfig-enter-data>`.
-This is not recommended anymore.
+:ref:`set Page TSconfig directly in the page properties <pagetsconfig-enter-data>` but this is not recommended anymore.

 .. index:: pair: Page TSconfig; Default values